A Brief Overview

 So what affects our hormone balance?

 If you are peri-menopausal, or in your 40’s, I recommend that you consider the root cause underlying imbalances before taking HRT, as you may find that by tackling underlying root causes, your health improves and symptoms reduce, which means you may feel you don’t need hormone replacement.
+Taking HRT without addressing other imbalances can make some symptoms and imbalances worse.

 Or, with full information to hand, and having ruled out and tackled underlying imbalances, you may decide to explore HRT with someone who can tailor-make a bio-identical hormone prescription to your individual needs.